beto4812/1501-Java-Assignment/README.md

 With the resulting factory you are able to generate and execute all necessary requests.
 If you want to, you can also forego the provided classes and create your own but **do not use premade libraries** to interact with Twitter.

-## Questions ###

-Should I use any specific version of Java?
-Should I provide a script to execute my program?
-Is it okay if I use the public API endpoint? (https://stream.twitter.com/1.1/statuses/sample.json)

-TODO:
-Messages are any message sent by twitter.
-Filter with the twitter API.